Student Mental Health Resources

 - Sometimes it is helpful to ask for a referral to a Psychiatrist who works with adolescents.

 **If you do not have a PCP, you may need to talk to a caregiver (or other trusted adult in your family) about finding one.
-Some of the steps to find a PCP are the same as the ones listed below in the section where it talks about “Insurance.”
+Some of the steps to finding a PCP are the same as the ones listed below in the section where it talks about “Insurance.”

 - Sometimes we have to fake it until we make it and force ourselves to be involved with physical activity.